These Are The Best Supplements To Naturally Boost Energy

 2. Manage your stress levels.

-Chronic stress is a surefire way to drain the quantity and quality of your mitochondria.
-One review of 19 studies found "significant adverse effects of psychological stress on mitochondria."
+Chronic stress is a surefire way to drain the quantity and quality of your mitochondria37.
+One review of 19 studies found "significant adverse effects of psychological stress on mitochondria37."
 So whether that means you invest some time in yoga, meditation, deep breathing, or other de-stressing techniques, your mitochondria will thank you!

 3. Minimize environmental toxins.

-Everything from the air you breathe to the food you eat to the household cleaners you use can interfere with the function and overall quality of your energy-producing mitochondria.
-That includes pharmaceutical drugs such as antibiotics, which can stall ATP production, increase oxidative stress, and impair mitochondria.
+Everything from the air you breathe to the food you eat to the household cleaners you use can interfere with the function and overall quality2 of your energy-producing mitochondria.
+That includes pharmaceutical drugs such as antibiotics, which can stall ATP production, increase oxidative stress, and impair mitochondria21.